gbelcheva/CSharpPart2HW/CSharpOOP/HW5-OOP-Principles-2/README.md

 ### Problem 3.
 Range Exceptions
 *	Define a class `InvalidRangeException<T>` that holds information about an error condition related to invalid range.
 It should hold error message and a range definition [`start … end`].
-*	Write a sample application that demonstrates the `InvalidRangeException<int>` and `InvalidRangeException<DateTime>` by entering numbers in the range [`1..100`] and dates in the range [`1.1.1980 … 31.12.2013`]. ctors and methods.
-Dogs, frogs and cats are `Animals`.
-All animals can produce sound (specified by the `ISound` interface).
-Kittens and tomcats are cats.
-All animals are described by age, name and sex.
-Kittens can be only female and tomcats can be only male.
-Each animal produces a specific sound.
+*	Write a sample application that demonstrates the `InvalidRangeException<int>` and `InvalidRangeException<DateTime>` by entering numbers in the range [`1..100`] and dates in the range [`1.1.1980 … 31.12.2013`].
-*	Create arrays of different kinds of animals and calculate the average age of each kind of animal using a static method (you may use LINQ).